Voigt transformations in retrospect: missed opportunities?: Concluding remarks

-Now about relativity of simultaneity.
+As was already mentioned above, relativity of simultaneity was originally Poinca\-r\'{e}'s invention.
+Surprisingly, he did not attach a particularly fundamental importance to it \cite{6A}, as witnessed by Poincar\'{e}'s conclusion in the chapter {\it The measure of time} of his book {\it The Value of Science} first published in 1905.
+We provide here this conclusion in its entirety because of its importance in revealing Poincar\'{e}'s position (the fragment is also reproduced in \cite{6A}):

+``To conclude: we do not have a direct intuition of simultaneity, nor of the the equality of two durations.
+If we think we have this intuition, this is an illusion.
+We replace it by the aid of certain rules which we apply almost always without taking count of them.

+But what is the nature of these rules?
+No general rule, no rigorous rule; a multitude of little rules applicable to each particular case.

+These rules are not imposed upon us and we might amuse ourselves in inventing others; but they could not be cast aside without greatly complicating the enunciation of the laws of physics, mechanics and astronomy.

+We therefore choose these rules, not because they are true, but because they are the most convenient, and we may recapitulate them as follows: {\it The simultaneity of two events, or the order of their succession, the equality of two durations, are to be so defined that the enunciation of the natural laws may be as simple as possible.
+In other words, all these rules, all these definitions are only the fruit of an unconscious opportunism}'' \cite{120A}.

 Poincar\'{e} proponents in the priority dispute argue that Einstein synchronization, which Einstein himself considered as the crucial element of special relativity, has in fact originated from Poincar\'{e}'s work.
 Above we had already commented on this difficult issue.
 Now we would like to consider another aspect of it.
 The fact is that in light of the modern view on relativity, Einstein synchronization can no longer be considered as a crucial element.
 What is really essential is Minkowski geometry (or slightly Finslerian) of space-time in the absence of gravity (and cosmological constant).
 Einstein synchronization is just a convention, or as Einstein himself put it, a ``stipulation'' which allows to introduce a convenient coordinate chart in Minkowski space-time.
 However, an introduction of any other coordinate charts, although probably less convenient, is equally possible.
-For example, we can use 'everyday' clock synchronization when clocks are adjusted by using time signal broadcasted by some radio-station telling that, for example, ``At the six stroke, the time will be 12 o'clock exactly'' \cite{121}.
-All coordinate-dependent quantities, including the Lorentz transformations too, can experience drastic changes under the change of synchronization convention.
-For example, such once thought intrinsic feature of relativity as relativity of simultaneity is no longer true when 'everyday' clock synchronization is used \cite{121}.
-Under such synchronization the ``Lorentz'' transformations relating the two 'everyday' observers $S$ and $S^\prime$ with relative velocity $V$ (as measured in the frame $S$) along the $x$-axis have the following form \cite{121}
+This modern view is very close to the above given Poincar\'{e}'s attitude.